nodejs/node/doc/guides/contributing/pull-requests.md

 Node.js Collaborator landing the Pull Request but they can also be an opportunity for the contributor to learn a bit more about the project.

-It is always good to clearly indicate nits when you comment: e.g.
+It is always good to clearly indicate nits when you comment: for example:
 `Nit: change foo() to bar().
 But this is not blocking.`

 ### Be aware of the person behind the code